BDC Hamburger Icon

 It can become a distraction.

 There is no clinically defined “normal level” of sex drive or frequency; it depends on the individual and their partner(s).
 However, a high libido can become a problem if it distracts you from your work or other aspects of your life.
-In some cases, sexual activity can be compulsive, with sex becoming the primary focus at the expense of everything else, including your mental health, employment, relationships, and finances.
+In some cases, sexual activity can be compulsive; sex can become the primary focus at the expense of everything else, including your mental health, employment, relationships and finances.

 Infections or diseases can cause missed work.

-Though sex is generally linked with better health, irresponsible sex can lead to infections or diseases – resulting in more time out of the office.
-The CDC reports that sexually transmitted diseases (STDs) can range in severity of symptoms, from asymptomatic or mild infections to serious negative health outcomes requiring chronic medical care.
+Though sex is generally linked with better health, irresponsible sex can lead to infections or diseases — resulting in more time out of the office.
+Sexually transmitted diseases (STDs) can range in severity of symptoms, from asymptomatic or mild infections to serious negative health outcomes requiring chronic medical care.
 Safe sex practices and mitigation strategies reduce the risk of infection or disease after sexual activity.

 It may impact your decisions.

 Persistent sexual arousal can also interfere with your decision-making ability, a phenomenon colloquially called “sex brain.”
 Physiologically, sexual arousal and behaviors are linked to the limbic (primitive) system of the brain, which can override the higher-level thinking required to make decisions effectively.
-[Related article: Emotions vs. Information in Business Decision-Making]
+[Read related: Business Decision-Making: Gut Instinct or Hard Data?]

-Lucinda Watrous contributed to the writing and reporting in this article.
+Skye Schooley and Lucinda Watrous contributed to this article.

 author image